Small Business Multiplier and valuing a business

 With this calculation, we can determine the future value of the manufacturing business to be $1,950,000 by the next fiscal year.

-Be aware, it’s essential to keep in mind that this is just a rough estimate and other factors such as:
+Be aware, it’s essential to keep in mind that this is just a rough estimate, and other factors such as:

-- profitability,
+- Size,

-- growth rate,
+- Growth rate,

 Nonetheless, it’s also recommended to seek help from a professional when valuing a business.
 A business valuation expert can provide a more comprehensive analysis, considering all factors that might positively or negatively influence the business valuation of a small company.